jphastings/dnslink-pinner/README.md

 # IPFS DNSLink Pinner

-A background worker that regularly checks DNSLink pointers to IPFS (or IPNS) content and ensures the local/target IPFS node has (only) that content pinned.
+A background worker that regularly checks DNSLink pointers to IPFS (or IPNS) content and ensures the local/target IPFS node has that content pinned.

 ## Usage